christian-vorhemus/autcar/docs/Software_Setup.md

 ### 2) Download and install AutCar on your Raspberry

-1) Install Git by entering
+1) If not done already, install Git.
+You can do so by entering the following command on your Raspberry Pi shell:
 ```
 sudo apt-get -y install git
 ```